SachinKalsi/blog/category/ml/_posts/2018-02-25-linear-algebra-for-machine-learning.md

 ## 1. Distance between two points

-* Let A & B be two points in 2 dimentional geometry.
+* Let A & B be two points in 2 dimensional geometry.

     $$A = (x_1, y_1)$$